Iterative Decomposition Framework¶

 - We can ask for a sample execution replay of the current path, which will return a list of tuples of

-input state * input event * output state
+input state * input event * output statefor each sample event in the path:

 - We can ask for the concrete regions representing the constraints of the state machine up to each event in the path: